swarnava-96/Time-Series/README.md

 ## fbprophet
 ```
-Forecasting using Facebook Prophet on monthly-milk-production-pounds.csv data
+Forecasting using Facebook Prophet on monthly-milk-production-pounds.csv dataset
 ```
 ## fbprophet2
 ```
-Forecasting using Facebook Prophet on airline_passengers.csv data
+Forecasting using Facebook Prophet on airline_passengers.csv dataset
 ```